 Choosing a product certified by NSF lets you know the company complies with strict standards and procedures imposed by NSF.
 From extensive product testing and material analyses to unannounced plant inspections, every aspect of a product's development is thoroughly evaluated before it can earn our certification.

-- The manufacturers of foodservice products, many of which are made in Asian countries, use only FDA-approved raw materials
+- Manufacturers of foodservice products use only FDA-approved raw materials

-- Products passed numerous NSF testing for material safety, design, construction, and product performance
+- Products passed numerous NSF tests for material safety, design, construction, and product performance

 - The design of the product shape will not allow for food to collect and harbor bacteria (no 90° angles)